Qballjos/Homey-Servarr/INSTALLATION.md

 ## Requirements

-- Homey Pro Mini with firmware version 5.0.0 or higher
+- Homey device with firmware version 12.3.0 or higher (required for widget support)
 - Servarr applications (Radarr, Sonarr, Lidarr) running on any platform (Docker, native installation, Unraid, etc.)
 - API keys from your Servarr applications
 - Network access from Homey to your Servarr servers